The Two Sides of Embracing Enterprise Complexity

 The key benefit of a DV over a traditional DW is that the DV facilitates the serialization of the substantial amount of upfront design and development that’s usually required before new data sources are made available for analysis.
 In practical terms, analysts will have access to new data sources quickly, as opposed to when it’s “perfect” (if ever).
 Discrete steps towards “perfection” can be easily planned and implemented in an iterative, agile manner.

-For example, DV can begin with just a customer hub with just one satellite holding raw data from one data source.
+For example, a DV can begin with just a customer hub with just one satellite holding raw data from one data source.
 That can be set up with the data vault configuration tool in a minute and provide value (albeit limited) as soon as it takes to import the data.
 Thereafter, there are many possible iterations such that can easily fit in two-week agile sprints.
 For example:

 - A raw customer satellite from another data source.